Authentic Thai Pork Larb Recipe (Larb Moo)

 • Culantro – Not to be confused with cilantro; culantro has long, spiky leaves and a stronger flavor than cilantro.

-• Green onions, coriander, lime, mint – Feel free to adjust the amount of these herbs to suit your taste.
+• Green onions, cilantro, lime, and mint – Feel free to adjust to your taste.

 Fresh herbs, shallots, and lime prepared in a bamboo dish.